sukhdxxp/coffee-watch/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Special thanks to our development team for creating coffee-watch.

 ---

 Enjoy using coffee-watch to streamline your entertainment choices.
 If you have any questions or ideas for enhancements, don't hesitate to reach out.